ctphoenix/Python-Course-Material/chapter6.md

 In this homework, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
 - Fill in the appropriate code to plot a grid of the distillery correlations.
-Color each rectangle in the grid according to `correlation_colors`, and use the correlations themselves as alpha (transparency) values.
-Also, when the cursor hovers over a rectangle, output the distillery pair, print both distilleries, as well as the correlation.
-Note that `distilleries` contains the distillery names, and `correlations` contains the matrix of distillery correlations by flavor.
-To convert a numpy matrix (such as `correlations`) to a list, use the `flatten` method.
+Color each rectangle in the grid according to `correlation_colors` and use the correlations themselves as alpha (transparency) values.
+Also, when the cursor hovers over a rectangle, output the distillery pair, show both distilleries as well as their correlation coefficient.
+Note that `distilleries` contains the distillery names and `correlations` contains the array of distillery correlations by flavor.
+To convert a `numpy` array (such as `correlations`) to a list, use the `flatten` method.

 *** =hint
 - For `"colors"`, the `correlation_colors` we defined in the last question will work as is.